 CITES Appendix I. CMS Appendix I and II.
 In 1999, an international advisory group IAGNBI was created to coordinate efforts and provide scientific advice (Bowden 2001).
-The IAGNBI met in August 2016 (C. Bowden in litt.
+The IAGNBI met in August 2016 (Boehm and Bowden 2016, C. Bowden in litt.
 2016).
+The eastern sub-population is listed as Critically Endangered in the regional Red List for the Arabian Peninsula (Symes et al. 2015).
 An international species action plan was published in 2006.
 An African-Eurasian Migratory Waterbird Agreement (AEWA) International Working Group was established in 2012 and a revised International Single Species Action Plan (ISSAP) for the Conservation of the Northern Bald Ibis was approved by AEWA in 2015 (C. Bowden in litt.
 2016).
 The revised ISSAP has four objectives to be achieved by 2025: increase reproductive success; reduce adult/juvenile mortality; establish new colonies; fill key knowledge gaps (Bowden 2015).
-The AEWA International Working Group plans to meet in March 2017 (C. Bowden in litt.
-2016).

 Conservation Actions Proposed

-Conduct research into feeding and breeding biology, and habitat requirements (Brindley et al. 1995).
+Conduct research into feeding and breeding biology, and habitat requirements (Brindley et al. 1995), and investigate (safety concerns allowing) whether the eastern subpopulation persists.
 Continue to monitor numbers and breeding success (Bowden et al. 2003).
-Study threats along the migration route and in the non-breeding range of the Syrian population (Anon.
-2008).
-Protect key breeding and roosting sites from disturbance and development (Bowden et al. 2003), making sure to involve local people (Serra et al. 2009).
-Better demarcation and stricter enforcement is needed at the Syrian breeding site (Serra et al. 2009).
-Ensure the Moroccan breeding sites are protected and wardening operations are supported.
-Employ management techniques such as the provision of drinking water (Serra et al. 2009) and maintain suitable levels of grazing (Lindsell et al. 2011).
-Raven populations around breeding sites should be controlled (Serra et al. 2009).
+Protect key breeding and roosting sites from disturbance and development (Bowden et al. 2003).
+Ensure the Moroccan breeding sites are protected, and wardening operations are supported (as there is a wardening crisis [J. Fritz in litt.
+2017]).
 Explore the possibility of reintroducing captive-bred birds into previously occupied sites (when detailed information on ecological requirements is available) (Brindley et al. 1995, Mendelssohn 1994, Bowden 2001).
 Research feasibility of re-establishing wild (preferably migratory) population in Turkey (J. Tavares in litt.
 2007).
-Better link the Birecik and Syrian populations and projects; research potential to supplement Syrian colony with birds from Turkey (J. Tavares in litt.
-2007, Serra et al. 2009).
-Continue with current husbandry at Birecik to increase colony to 150-200 birds (J. Tavares in litt.
+Continue with current husbandry at Birecik to increase colony size (J. Tavares in litt.
 2007).
-Protect wintering areas in Ethiopia.
+Protect potential wintering areas in Ethiopia in case the eastern subpopulation persists.
 Raise awareness among hunters on the migration route (Anon.
 2006).
-In Syria, address issues over land tenure and encourage the rehabilitation of pastures (Serra et al. 2009).
-Develop a national action plan for the Syrian population (Serra et al. 2009).
+Where possible, study threats along the migration route and in the non-breeding range of the Syrian population (Anon.
+2008).

 70-80 cm.
 Large ibis.
 Black overall, with iridescent tints of blue, green and copper in sunlight.
 Red, naked face and crown.
 Long, narrow feathers project from nuchal area to form ruff.
 Voice Usually silent.
 Various hisses and grunts at nest and in display.